-Russia says at least 25 killed in blast at Donetsk market
+Russia says at least 27 killed in blast at Donetsk market

-Authorities in Russian-controlled Donetsk accuse Ukraine of shelling the market.
+Authorities in Russian-occupied Donetsk accuse Ukraine of shelling a market on outskirts of city.

-At least 25 people have been killed and 20 others injured after a market on the outskirts of the Russian-controlled city of Donetsk was shelled, local authorities said.
+At least 27 people have been killed and 25 injured after a market on the outskirts of the Russian-occupied city of Donetsk was shelled, local authorities said.

-Denis Pushilin, head of the Russian-installed authorities in Donetsk said the strike on the suburb of Tekstilshchik, had been fired by the Ukrainian military.
+Denis Pushilin, the head of the Moscow-installed authorities in Donetsk, blamed the attack on the suburb of Tekstilshchik on the Ukrainian military.

 Keep readinglist of 3 items